jolicode/castor/doc/going-further/log.md

 ```

 When an error occurs, the error message is displayed and the program exits.
 If
-you need more information, you can re-run the command with the `-v` option.
+you need more information, you can re-run the task with the `-v` option.

 ## The `log()` function